jonasjancarik/rapid-requests/README.md

 #### responseTransform (`function`)

-Applied to each response as they come in, useful if you want to perform other time-expensive operations on each result and do not want to wait for all requests to be finished.
+Applied to each successfully fulfilled request response as they come in, useful if you want to perform other time-expensive operations on each result and do not want to wait for all requests to be finished.

+The outcome (returned value) of `responseTransform` will be available under the `value.transformResult` key *(see [Returns](#returns)).*

 #### resultTransform (`function`)

 Applied to each result after all requests are finished.
-This can be used to change the format of the final result objects, though it may be more transparent to process the result objects in your code in a .then() block or similar.
+This can be used to change the format of the final result objects.

+Note that while this option is here, processing the result objects in a .then() block or similar after rapidRequests is finished may lead to a more readable code.

 #### progressBar (`boolean`|`string`)